1 Hour / 1 CE

 This on-demand professional training program on An Introduction to Violence Risk/Threat Assessment: Initial Versus Comprehensive Assessment is presented by Kelly A. Watt, Ph.D. in partnership with Protect International Risk and Safety Services.

-Leading authorities, including in the field of violence risk/threat assessment, distinguish between initial versus comprehensive assessments of risk.
-In this program, Dr. Watt helps violence risk/threat assessment professionals to understand the distinction, explain it to stakeholders, and use it to more effectively deliver services and manage liability.
-She also provides a high-level overview of different approaches to conducting initial risk assessments, which are the type of risk assessments most often conducted by violence risk/threat assessment professionals.
+Leading authorities, including those in the field of violence risk/threat assessment, distinguish between initial and comprehensive risk assessments.
+In this program, Dr. Watt helps violence risk/threat assessment professionals to understand the distinction, explain it to stakeholders, and use it to deliver services and manage liability more effectively.
+She also provides a high-level overview of different approaches to conducting initial risk assessments, which are the type most often completed by violence risk/threat assessment professionals.

 Learning Objectives